Loading Now

 Dietary Tips to Strengthen the Gut-Brain Axis for Better Mental Health

-Additionally, incorporating omega-3 fatty acids from sources like fish and flaxseeds is also beneficial for both our gut and brain.
+Additionally, incorporating omega-3 fatty acids from sources like fish and flaxseeds can benefit the gut and the brain.
+These dietary choices help maintain a balanced gut microbiome and support mental well-being.

 Dietary Component Positive Effects Examples